Master Surname Index

 World War I & II veteran

-One of Avery's major achievements was the publication of the first comprehensive guidebook for the Appalachian Trail in 1934.
-His detailed maps and descriptions provided essential information for hikers and ensured the trail's usability.
-Avery also played a crucial role in securing the trail's route through the Great Smoky Mountains National Park and the Shenandoah National Park, two key sections of the trail.
-In 1936, he became the first recognized "2000 miler" to complete the entire Appalachan Trail, although he did it through section hikes and not a single thru-hike.
+Among his achievements, Avery published the first comprehensive Appalachian Trail guidebook in 1934, providing vital maps and information for hikers.
+He also played a crucial role in securing the trail's passage through key national parks, including the Great Smoky Mountains and Shenandoah.
+In 1936, he became the first recognized "2000 miler" to complete the trail through section hikes.

 • Spouse: